Investors welcome Europe's bank tests as step in right direction

 "It makes me more confident about buying sub-ordinate bank debt and bank equity.
 It removes uncertainty around the banking system capitalization and encourages investors to buy equity and lower-rated debt," said Louis Gargour, chief investment officer at LNG Capital.

-Britian's Lloyds Banking Group, meanwhile, could be in for a drop on Monday after it only narrowly passed the tests, putting a question mark over its ability to re-start dividends.
+Britian's Lloyds Banking Group (LLOY.L), meanwhile, could be in for a drop on Monday after it only narrowly passed the tests, putting a question mark over its ability to re-start dividends.

 GETTING UNDER THE SKIN